 This delay is measured in milliseconds so that the average person won’t notice.
 Unless there is an emergency when you will be screaming at the screen that the keyboard is retyping everything you have typed.

-You can also wait for your PC to catch up to the data wobbling through the RF connection to your computer.
+You can also wait for your PC gaming to catch up to the data wobbling through the RF connection to your computer.

 Local interference, failing batteries, or corrupted driver software can all cause this.
 This problem is not present in a wired keyboard computer unless it’s seriously damaged.